opendaylight/genius/docs/specs/itm-tunnel-auto-config.rst

   * To set TEP params on OVS table:

-  ovs-vsctl    set O . external_ids:tep-ip=192.168.56.102
+  ovs-vsctl    set O . other_config:local_ip=192.168.56.102
   ovs-vsctl    set O . external_ids:tzname=TZA
   ovs-vsctl    set O . external_ids:br-name=br0
   ovs-vsctl    set O . external_ids:of-tunnel=true

-  * To clear TEP params in one go by clearing external_ids column from OVS table:
+  * To clear TEP params in one go by clearing external_ids and other_config column from OVS table:

   ovs-vsctl clear O . external_ids
+  ovs-vsctl clear O . other_config

-  * To clear specific TEP paramter from external_ids column in OVS table:
+  * To clear specific TEP paramter from external_ids or other_config column in OVS table:

-  ovs-vsctl remove O . external_ids tep-ip
+  ovs-vsctl remove O . other_config local_ip
   ovs-vsctl remove O . external_ids tzname

   * To check TEP params are set or cleared on OVS table: